andrasq/node-qstats/README.md

 ### metrics.define( name, type, help )

 Define the `# TYPE` and `# HELP` information associated with metrics that have `name`.
-Types are `gauge`, `counter`.
+Types are e.g. `gauge`, `counter`.
 Help strings are free-form but must not contain newlines.
 Once defined, the Type and Help for `name` will persist until `undefine()-d`.

 ### metrics.undefine( name )